 Last Updated on

-HR analytics has been gaining its much deserved traction, enabling organizations to make data driven decisions (more than a passing fad, data driven decision making is also one of the key ingredients of building a high performance organization), and we, at The Brew, were approached by the client organization to help them de-clutter their attrition – to analyze attrition risk and factors which influences the turnover in an organization (the turnover costs at the organization had a definite area of improvement – also see The Brew’s Turnover Costs Estimator) using multiple data mining techniques (See all of works & applications of HR Analytics here).
+HR analytics, especially to evaluate attrition risk has been gaining its much deserved traction, enabling organizations to make data driven decisions (more than a passing fad, data driven decision making is also one of the key ingredients of building a high performance organization), and we, at The Brew, were approached by the client organization to help them de-clutter their attrition – to analyze attrition risk and factors which influences the turnover in an organization (the turnover costs at the organization had a definite area of improvement – also see The Brew’s Turnover Costs Estimator) using multiple data mining techniques (See all of works & applications of HR Analytics here).

-In this case, different predictive models are used to understand the turnover phenomenon.
-The result is the analysis provides the recommendations which enhances the efficiency and effectiveness of human resource planning processes that are used to focus on the employee turnover problem.
+In this case, the objective is to identify key factors (with a definite level of confidence) influencing attrition.
+For this case, different predictive models are also used to arrive at a minimum threshold of confidence for factors attributed to attrition.
+The result is a robust analysis, enhancing the efficiency and effectiveness of human resource planning processes used to focus on the employee turnover problem.

 This study is conducted on real data provided by a global IT organization, which is an Amsterdam based company.
 For presenting this report, the data received from client was fully anonymized to fulfill the privacy rules.
 The necessary information which is used to answer our research question was present in the data.